Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddActions.rst

 #.
 Select the "Toggle Caps" button

 #.
 If successful an alert will appear stating "success".
 If you receive an error, go
     back through the "Add Actions" instructions.
-Restart the server service and retry step five
+Restart the logic service and retry step five

 #.
 You will see the data update instantly